AdamBouzid0/odin-recipes/README.md

 ## Project Overview

-This project is a basic recipe website that demonstrates fundamental HTML concepts including:
+This project is a basic recipe website that demonstrates fundamental HTML and CSS concepts including:
 - HTML structure and semantic elements
 - Creating links between pages
 - Working with lists (ordered and unordered)
 - Adding images
 - Text formatting and organization
+- CSS styling and layout
+- Responsive design basics

 ## What I'm Building